06 October 2021

 How we can help

-Call our Pet Health Helpline, 03333 32 19 47, if you are unsure or worried and our expert vet nurses will advise you on what to do next.
+If you're a policyholder, our Pet Health Helpline, 03333 32 19 47, if you are unsure or worried and our expert vet nurses will advise you on what to do next.

 Registered Veterinary Nurse Carolanne has these handy tips for limiting the effects of firework phobia: